 SAIL is delighted to announce that JD.com, China’s largest retailer has agreed to establish the SAIL JD AI Research Initiative, a sponsored research program at the Stanford Artificial Intelligence Lab.
 The collaboration will fund research into a range of areas including natural language processing, computer vision, robotics, machine learning, deep learning, reinforcement learning, and forecasting.

-We are pleased to have two new faculty joining us, Tengyu Ma, who will greatly increase our strength in machine learning algorithms, and Chelsea Finn, who will join next year with a joint appointment in Electrical Engineering.
+We are pleased to have two new faculty joining us, Chelsea Finn and Tengyu Ma, who will greatly add to our strength in theoretical machine learning, reinforcement learning, and robotics.
+(Chelsea will begin next year with a joint appointment in Electrical Engineering.)

 SAIL Affiliates Program Welcomes Newest Member: Google and DiDi